Turbinidae: Distribution

 Turbinids occur in shallow and deep waters.
 The family has a large distribution, from the tropics to the polar regions, but most of the species live in tropical and subtropical shallow waters.
+Over the last 50 years a noticeable decline in both size and quantity of turban snail population has been observed by Ama divers of several regions of Japan.